Fight The Imperial Forces – Force Inc./Riot Beats/Mille Plateaux (1995)

 2. Describe the techno scene in your country.

 The techno scene is dominated by trance and rave tracks.
-It’s a follow up of european disco music and the scene is dominated by the same people which are using the same strategies like people who dominated the german disco scene in the eighties.
+It’s a follow up of European disco music and the scene is dominated by the same people which are using the same strategies like people who dominated the german disco scene in the eighties.
 No innovation.

 3. What makes your label distinctive?